craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 - The Base

 ## Important Places & Symbolism
+Each of the following locations describe the contents of the singular hex-mile they are contained within (excepting the City and Village, which are two and three hex-miles respectively, and are still described below).

 ### The Cordon
 This region of the Old is known as the Cordon.
 White-Church militants hold the majority of this area, and uses this outpost to supply and command operations within the Old performed by these soldiers.

 #### The Western Entrance
 The Western Entrance is one of the three formally operated gates in the walls that contain the Old.

+Entering this gate leads directly to the area within the Cordon known as the Reserve.

 #### The Recreations Camp

 #### The Killing Fields